Event Header Image

 The 2026 conference theme is: Healing and Harms.

-This conference invites papers that explore these ostensibly opposing dynamics, highlighting, challenging and complexifying religion, non-religion and spirituality’s role(s) in both healing and harm, in their myriad forms, and across diverse contexts.
+The conference will explore these ostensibly opposing dynamics, highlighting, challenging and complexifying religion, non-religion and spirituality’s role(s) in both healing and harm, in their myriad forms, and across diverse contexts.

 In the current climate of local, national and global religiously-inflected conflict, the committee are keen to create an environment conducive to carefully considering the place spirituality, religion and non-religion have, have had and might have in conflict and peace.